-Day 38 of Year Long Roadtrip Following Scenic Byways in the USA
+Day 38 of a Year Long Road Trip Along America’s Scenic Byways

-I must apologize to my avid readers in advance, as I don’t have many stops or pictures to contribute to today’s post.
-I awoke to a dreary, overcast day with yesterday’s sinus headache, only magnified, despite my body being a walking medicine cabinet for the last 24 hours – Tylenol Sinus, Nyquil, Excedrin, and finally a migraine pill in desperation.
-Nothing worked, and the weather wasn’t helping matters, not to mention I was frozen!
-After I let the dogs out, I crawled back into my sleeping bag and waited to see if the haze would clear, or if I was in for an ugly day.
+I must apologize to my avid readers in advance, as I don’t have many stops or pictures to contribute to my Connecticut post.
+I awoke to a dreary, overcast day with yesterday’s sinus headache, only magnified, despite my body being a walking medicine cabinet for the last 24 hours.
+Tylenol Sinus, Nyquil, Excedrin, and finally a migraine pill in desperation…to no avail.
+And the weather wasn’t helping matters.
+I was frozen!
+After I let the dogs out, I crawled back into my sleeping bag and waited to see if the haze would clear.

-The haze dissipated; though the forecast called for intermittent thunder showers which would definitely contribute to an oncoming migraine.
-As I followed Gina’s (my GPS) directions to Kent, I passed by a sign pointing to a covered bridge, so I detoured across the river and over the bridge where I pulled into a parking area to a variety of trails to take a picture.
-I know nothing more about the bridge.
-I do wonder, however, how some of the bridges make it into the Reader’s Digest Book and some have official street signs directing tourists to their whereabouts, while others are simply forgotten.
+I know nothing more about this Connecticut bridge.
+Though I do wonder how some of the bridges make it into the Reader’s Digest Book and some have official street signs directing tourists to their whereabouts, while others are simply forgotten.
 I haven’t figured out what makes one more special than another.
-It must be like art, what makes a brush stroke across a white canvas sell for millions of dollars?
+It must be like art.
+Some brush strokes across a white canvas sell for millions of dollars while others don’t.

 Kent Falls State Park